2019 Housing Lottery

 Each returning student wishing to live on campus the following year must participate in the Whitworth Housing Lottery, which takes place each April.
 This process is designed to give priority to students who have a higher class standing (and therefore fewer opportunities left to live on campus).
 To ensure a more diverse community, spaces for incoming students are reserved following the same-room process.

 New for 2019

 - The "Get Me A Roommate" option will remain available throughout the entire housing lottery process.
-However, requests will only be processed between April 1 and the Remaining Rooms process.
+However, requests will only be processed between April 1 and the remaining rooms process.
+More details below.

 - Housing Lottery information nights at PrimeTimes will only happen at Baldwin-Jenkins and Warren Hall.
 See calendar below.

 - Stop by the housing lottery informational table in the HUB.
 There you can ask all the housing lottery questions you have until your heart's content!
 (Dates to be determined.)

 Conditions for Participation